Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Results and discussion

-The numbers of both cumulative and daily confirmed cases and deaths in the USA county-level are firstly analyzed here.
-Since more than 3,000 counties are invaded by COVID-19 in the USA, there are enough statistics to precisely investigate the properties of the distributions for such four metrics.
-Fig. \ref{US_TC} to Fig. \ref{US_ND} show the evolution behavior of the distributions for such four metrics over a time span through early stages of the COVID-19 pandemic to 1 June 2022.
+Here we first analyze the cumulative and daily numbers of confirmed COVID-19 cases and deaths at the US county-level.
+Since the COVID-19 pandemic has invaded more than 3,000 counties in the US, there are enough statistics to investigate the characteristics of the distributions for these four metrics.
+Figs \ref{US_TC} to \ref{US_ND} show the evolution behavior of these distributions over more than two years from the early stages of this pandemic to 1 June 2022.
+These four figures use the same techniques of statistical analysis.

+Fig \ref{US_TC} shows the US county-level distributions of the numbers of cumulative confirmed cases.
+From this figure, it is seen that the power-law and lognormal distributions describe these empirical data well.
+The key parameters of theoretical distributions are obtained by the fitting algorithm{\cite{MEJ-2009, powerlaw-plosone}} implemented in powerlaw package{\cite{powerlaw-package}}, and shown in legends.